 The UK faces a choice on airport capacity – expand Heathrow or do nothing and see the UK’s position as a great trading nation diminished.

-The Airports Commission was tasked with recommending the best way to maintain the UK’s position as Europe’s most important aviation hub and it decisively found that Heathrow was the answer, with the UK benefits estimated at up to £211bn in economic benefits and 180,000 jobs.
+The Airports Commission was tasked with recommending the best way to maintain the UK’s position as Europe’s most important aviation hub and it decisively found that Heathrow was the answer, with the UK standing to gain up to £211bn in economic benefits and 180,000 jobs.